Novice Uke: A Beginner’s First Ukulele Lesson

 An Intro to the Ukulele

 The ukulele is a four-stringed fretted instrument with origins in Hawaiʻi.
-It looks a bit like a mini guitar, but lacks two strings and is tuned higher than its six-stringed counterpart.

 There are four main sizes of ukulele.
-From small to large they are: soprano/standard, concert, tenor, and baritone.
+From small to large they are:

-The baritone size is the most obviously different because it typically uses a lower tuning of DGBE.
+The baritone size is the most obviously different because it typically uses a lower tuning: DGBE.
 Because of its large body, it has a deep, rich sound and large fret spacing.
 The tuning is also exactly the same as the bottom four strings of a guitar so it’s a common transition size for experimenting guitarists.

 Which size you choose depends mainly on the sound and feel you want from your uke.
 A smaller size has a brighter sound and tighter fret spacing.
 A larger size has a more full tone and more room for your fingers.

-The ukulele is made up of a number of mostly wooden parts glued together to form a whole instrument.
+The ukulele is made up of a number of parts (mostly wooden) glued together to form a whole instrument.

 Buying An Ukulele:

-Especially these days you can find quality instruments for a very budget-friendly price.
+Especially these days, you can find quality instruments for a very budget-friendly price.

-How to hold it
+How to Hold it

 Your technique doesn’t need to be perfect to get started playing, but you do need to know which end points where.